Delray Beach, Florida: Early years

 The Colony Hotel, built in 1926, was designed by architect Martin L. Hampton.

 The Arcade Tap Room was a gathering place for Delray's Artists and Writers Colony from the mid-1920s to the 1950s.

-The first non-indigenous group to build a settlement was a party of African Americans from the panhandle of Florida, who purchased land a little inland from the Orange Grove House of Refuge and began farming around 1884.
+The first nonindigenous group to build a settlement was a party of African Americans from the panhandle of Florida, who purchased land a little inland from the Orange Grove House of Refuge and began farming around 1884.
 By 1894, the black community was large enough to establish the first school in the area.

 In 1894, William S. Linton, a Republican U.S. Congressman for Saginaw, Michigan, bought a tract of land west of the Orange Grove House of Refuge, and began selling plots in what he hoped would become a farming community.
 This community was named after Linton.
 In 1896, Henry Flagler extended his Florida East Coast Railroad south from West Palm Beach to Miami, with a station at Linton.

-The Linton settlers established a post office and a store, and began to achieve success with truck farming of winter vegetables for the northern market.
+The Linton settlers established a post office and a store and began to achieve success with truck farming of winter vegetables for the northern market.
 A hard freeze in 1898 was a setback, and many of the settlers left, including William Linton.
 Partly in an attempt to change the community's luck, or to leave behind a bad reputation, the settlement's name was changed in 1901 to Delray, after the Detroit neighborhood of Delray ("Delray" being the anglicized spelling of Del Rey, which is Spanish for "of the king"), which in turn was named after the Mexican–American War's Battle of Molino del Rey.

-Settlers from The Bahamas (then part of the British West Indies), sometimes referred to as Nassaws, began arriving in the early 1900s.
+Settlers from the Bahamas (then part of the British West Indies), sometimes referred to as Nassaws, began arriving in the early 1900s.
 After 1905, newspaper articles and photographs of Delray events reveal that Japanese settlers from the nearby Yamato farming colony also began participating in Delray civic activities such as parades, going to the movies, and shopping.
 The 1910 census shows Delray as a town of 904 citizens.
 Twenty-four U.S. states and nine other countries are listed as the birthplace of its residents.
 Although still a small town, Delray had a diverse citizenry.